Open 7 Days — Evening & Weekend Dental Care Until 10pm

 See our price list for full details

-Oral surgery at Clarendon Dental Spa in Leeds covers wisdom tooth removal, tooth extractions and minor surgical procedures, performed by skilled oral surgeons under local anaesthetic with sedation available for a comfortable experience.
+Oral surgery at Clarendon Dental Spa in Leeds covers wisdom tooth removal, surgical and simple tooth extractions, orthodontic surgery, cyst and soft-tissue procedures and oral cancer screening — carried out by our experienced oral surgery team under local anaesthetic, with sedation available for a calm, comfortable experience.

 Wisdom tooth removal at Clarendon Dental Spa Leeds